Regulatory framework and trends

 What unsponsored immigration routes are available for foreign investors seeking to invest in your jurisdiction?
 What are the eligibility criteria, application procedures and maximum period of stay for each?

-Investment only is not a ground to gain the right to work or stay in Belgium
+Investment alone is not a ground to gain the right to work and stay in Belgium.

 Are any immigration routes open to foreign nationals based on ancestry or descent?

 Yes.
-Immigration routes are open on the grounds of descent and ancestry.
+Immigration routes are open on the grounds of descent and, in certain cases, ancestry.

 Are there any other unsponsored immigration routes?

 Yes.
 Other unsponsored immigration routes are available, including self-employment and long stay for private reasons.

 Extensions, permanent residence and citizenship

 Extensions and status changes

 Can short-term visa or work permit holders switch to long-term visas?
 If so, what conditions and procedures apply?